tidalcycles/tidal-chocolatey/tidal/maintainer-instructions.md

   - Validation is not immediate - it appears to be a batch process.
   - Follow all directions carefully - the emails are dense and it is tempting to skip over important details.
   - Getting an admin to intervene or provide help ...
 "No human moderators see packages until automated checks are passed or the maintainer uses the review comments box to respond."
+  - New releases in choco require human admin approval after all the validation steps are complete.
+These can take several days, depending...